 John Barker ’83 is a partner at Arnold and Porter, LLP.
 His practice focuses on national security matters including export controls, international technology transfers, trade sanctions administered by the Office of Foreign Assets Control at the US Department of the Treasury (OFAC), and compliance with the Foreign Corrupt Practices Act (FCPA).
 He helps companies and institutions establish compliance plans, obtain export authorizations, and provides representation in enforcement proceedings.
 He also represents companies before the Committee on Foreign Investment in the United States (CFIUS) in reviews required under the US Exon-Florio statute.
 Mr. Barker came to the firm from the US Department of State, where he served as the Deputy Assistant Secretary for Nonproliferation Controls and, prior to that, as Deputy Assistant Secretary for Export Controls.
 He was also recognized nationally in Chambers USA America's Leading Lawyers for Business for his work on export controls and trade sanctions.
 Mr. Barker received his JD from the University of Michigan Law School in 1986, where he was Managing Editor of the Journal of Law Reform, and graduated from Dartmouth College in 1983.

 Charles N. Bralver '74 is a Corporate Director and Advisor.
 He was a founding partner and Vice Chairman of Oliver, Wyman & Co. and led its Capital Markets, European, and North American practices.
-He has also served as a Partner in Massif Partners, an investment management and advisory firm; Senior Associate Dean for International Business and Finance at the Fletcher School of Tufts University, and as a Strategic Adviser to Warburg Pincus LLC.
-Mr. Bralver serves as a Director of Canaccord Financial and Newstar Financial where he is a member of the Risk Committee, is a member of the Senior Advisory Board of Oliver Wyman, and sits on the boards of the Fletcher School of Tufts University and the Dickey Center for International Understanding at Dartmouth College.
+He has served as a Partner in Massif Partners, an investment management and advisory firm; Senior Associate Dean for International Business and Finance at the Fletcher School of Tufts University, and as a Strategic Adviser to Warburg Pincus LLC.
+Mr. Bralver serves as a Director of Canaccord Financial and Newstar Financial where he is a member of the Risk Committee, is a member of the Senior Advisory Board of Oliver Wyman, and sits on the boards of the Fletcher School of Tufts University and the Dickey Center.
 Mr. Bralver is the author of several articles on trading market structure and economics, and most recently of “The CFO as the Agent of the Capital Markets”, in The Known, the Unknown, and the Unknowable in Financial Risk Management, edited by Diebold and Herring, Wharton Financial Institutions Center, Princeton University Press 2010.
 He has an AB from Dartmouth College and an MA and MALD from The Fletcher School.

 Marinn Carlson ’93 is a partner at Sidley Austin LLP, one of the world’s largest law firms with over 1,700 lawyers and 16 offices in North America, Europe and Asia.
 She focuses her practice in international dispute settlement, with an emphasis on trade policy and investment disputes, including in the WTO and investor-state arbitration.
 She has also represented clients in U.S. litigation with international ramifications, and as amici curiae in foreign affairs, intellectual property, and Commerce Clause cases before the U.S. Supreme Court and various courts of appeal.
 Before entering private practice, Ms. Carlson clerked for Judge José A. Cabranes of the U.S. Court of Appeals for the Second Circuit.
 She has also worked at the Environmental Defense Fund and the White House Office on Environmental Policy.